IcaliaLabs/furatto/README.md

 We decided to switch from [CodeKit](http://incident57.com/codekit/) as some people would not want to pay for it, and just use open source.

+## Using Rails?

+Thanks to [@kurenn](https://twitter.com/kurenn) the [furatto-rails](https://github.com/IcaliaLabs/furatto-rails) gem makes it easy to integrate Furatto with a Rails app.

 ## Contributing